-Why
+Why How

-The ability to

-communicate in multiple

-languages is an asset

-when applying for a job or

-for college admission.
+The ability to communicate in multiple languages is an asset when applying for a job or for college admission.

+Submit an application online through the Nebraska Department of Education (bit.ly/NebraskaSeal) - all parts of the application can be completed online.